TimothyJones/codepipeline-git-metadata-example/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This project illustrates how to get git metadata into CodePipeline by cloning the repository and winding it back to the right commit.
+It is the companion code to [this blog post](https://medium.com/@timothyjones_88921/how-to-access-git-metadata-in-codebuild-when-using-codepipeline-codecommit-ceacf2c5c1dc), which explains the strategy in detail.

 You can deploy it with a command like this: